 Q:: What is the check-in procedure at the pharmacy?

-A: NEW PRESCRIPTIONS FROM WITHIN THE MILITARY HEALTH CARE SYSTEM:
+A: NEW PRESCRIPTIONS FROM WITHIN THE EISENHOWER SYSTEM:

 Q: Can my prescriptions written by an outside (civilian) provider be filled at Eisenhower Army Medical Center?